-Comparison of the Hanford thermoluminescent dosimeter photon and neutron dose measurements at the Hanford plutonium facilities has been conducted on several occasions with TEPCs and, in fact, the neutron dose calibration of Hanford TLDs is based on field measurements at the Hanford 234-5Z facility.
+conducted on several occasions with TEPCs and, in fact, the neutron dose calibration of Hanford TLDs is based on field measurements at the Hanford 234-5Z facility.
 The Hanford TLD and TEPC measurements compare on average (i.e., no change in dosimeter algorithm recommended), however the variability is significant.
-A factor of 3 difference in closely placed dosimeters is often observed.
+A factor of 3 difference in closely placed dosimeters for a single many hour measurement is often observed.